A generic diffusion-based approach for 3D human pose prediction in the wild: Conclusion

 \section{Conclusion}

-In this work, we have addressed the task of 3D human pose prediction in imperfect settings.
-For this, we have first proposed a stochastic diffusion model suitable to imperfect input data observations happening in the wild.
-Our model predicts future poses in two levels (short-term and long-term) to better capture human motion dynamics and yields state-of-the-art results on four datasets, including both clean and imperfect input settings.
-We have then leveraged it to create a generic framework easily applicable to any existing predictor in a black-box manner.
-It adds two additional stages: a pre-processing to rectify noisy observations before feeding them to the predictor, and a post-processing to finetune the predicted poses.
-This framework has been applied to several state-of-the-art models, including the one we propose, to demonstrate its generic effectiveness at enhancing any predictions on Human3.6M.
+In this work, we proposed a denoising diffusion model for 3D human pose prediction suitable for noisy input observations occurring in the wild.
+Our model predicted future poses in two stages (short-term and long-term) to better capture human motion dynamics, achieved superior performance compared to the state-of-the-art on four datasets, including both clean and noisy input settings.
+We then leveraged it to create a generic framework that is easily applicable to any existing predictor in a black box manner in two steps: pre-processing to repair the observations and post-processing to refine the predicted poses.
+We have applied it to several previous predictors and enhanced their predictions.
+The high computational complexity of diffusion models is a well-known challenge, and future studies may explore ways to accelerate the model's performance without sacrificing accuracy.